 An important consideration for return to work protocols is adhering to federal, state and local jurisdiction requirements for business operations and public interactions.
-The range of federal, state and local jurisdiction mandates are wide.
-Therefore, employers should consider the following actions to keep up with changes in government policies related to COVID-19
+Although federal executive orders mainly revolved around travel restrictions in and out of the country, the range of state by state and local jurisdiction mandates are wide.
+Therefore, employers should consider the following actions to keep up with changes in government policies related to COVID-19:

-Identify primary sources for government policy information (e.g., CDC , NIOSH , OSHA , National Governors Association , etc.) as well as sources for relevant state and local jurisdictions (e.g., county, township or city level ordinances) Check for updates weekly to government policy primary sources in a variety of areas (e.g., workplace, operations, public transportation, schools, child care, food services) and assign responsibility for monitoring updates to a specific team or employee Develop an organizational policy for change management that describes how updates and changes are evaluated and communicated Consider the use of technology to assist in tracking policy information and regulatory changes and ensuring policy alignment and compliance Communicate any changes to organizational policy as a result of government mandates clearly and concisely to affected workers before and after policy change implementation; explain how these organizational changes are related to overall company protocol Establish a system for tracking any required reporting data to government bodies, landlords or property management, and key corporate stakeholders
+Identify primary sources for government policy information (e.g., CDC , NIOSH , OSHA , National Governors Association , etc.) as well as sources for relevant state and local jurisdictions (e.g., county, township or city level ordinances) Regularly check for updates to government policy primary sources and assign responsibility for monitoring updates to a specific team or employee Consider the use of technology to assist in tracking policy information and regulatory changes and ensuring policy alignment and compliance Communicate any changes to organizational policy as a result of government mandates clearly and concisely to affected workers before and after policy change implementation Establish a system for tracking any required reporting data to government bodies, landlords or property management, and key corporate stakeholders Con Community Risk Because the coronavirus pandemic does not affect all locations equally, it is vital for employers to consider the specific exposure risks for the communities into which employees are returning.
+Therefo employers should consider the following actions to keep their return to work protocols appropriate and safe for the communities in which they are operating.

-Community Risk

-Because the coronavirus pandemic does not affect all locations equally, it is vital for employers to consider the specific exposure risks for the communities into which employees are returning.
-Therefore, employers should consider the following actions to keep their return to work protocols appropriate and safe for the communities in which they are operating:

 Monitor the number of confirmed COVID-19 cases in the community to assess for potential interaction of employees with confirmed cases to determine exposure risk Share community risk analyses with employees and remind them of actions to take while out in the community Determine organizationally how community infection rates will impact self-assessment of exposure risk (e.g., very high, high, medium, low per OSHA guidelines) and put a plan in place for triggering any protocol changes based on local community spread Communicate any changes to organizational policy as a result of changes in community risk exposure clearly and concisely to affected workers before and after policy change